SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 9. Short Out RF - Alternatively, install a .1 uFd ceramic capacitor from each wire terminal of the MPPT controller to a thin copper plate installed behind the controller using the MPPT mounting screws.
 This shorts out the RF signal to a low impedance ground.

 To be successful the capacitor leads must be very short, which I couldn't do, so I can't confirm if this technique works.
-It might be more effective if the copper plate is connected to earth ground.
+It would be more effective if the copper plate was connected to earth ground, which we couldn't do.

 10. So far I tested the Genasun, MorningStar & Victron MPPT charge controllers and confirmed them to be free of RFI.
 I'll add others when I can.

-11. IGNITION NOISE - When an outboard engine equipped with an electric starter/generator is operated, the generator and the ignition may create electrical "noise", imposing it on the boat wiring harness.
-The noise of either one can make it near impossible to understand speech on the VHF or listen to an AM/FM radio.
+11. IGNITION NOISE - When an outboard engine equipped with an electric starter/generator is operated, the generator and/or the ignition may create electrical "noise", imposing it on the boat wiring harness.
+Steady ignition noise can make it near impossible to understand speech on the VHF or listen to an AM/FM radio.
 The operation of any other sensitive electronics may also be affected.
-You can eliminate most of this with good electrical connections and ferrites.
+You can eliminate most of this with perfect electrical connections and ferrites on the charge power leads.

 Never commit your installation design till all devices work in every mode.
-After that it is OK to bundle up the wiring.
+After that it is OK to secure the wiring.

 ELECTRICAL "NOISE & DAMAGING VOLTAGE SPIKES" -